California Spaghetti Salad

 • Cucumber: The cucumber gives this salad the fresh taste I love.

-• Bell peppers: I used red and green but swap for yellow peppers if you prefer.
+• Bell pepper: I used red, but swap for any color of pepper you prefer.
 Make this recipe your own!

 • Red onion: If you don’t like biting into the raw onion, marinate them in the dressing first to lessen their strong flavor.